Evaluating LLM-Based Regression Test Generation: Experimental Results

-However, for the \poppler PDF parser, which requires a complex input format, \toolname could not find or reproduce any of the five bugs.
-At least, it reached the changed code in half of the commits and exposed a difference in one commit. \toolname consistently fails to generate the input relevant to the regression test generation in both scenarios for the two issues of \poppler, \#1305 and \#1381.
+However, for \poppler PDF parser, which requires a complex input format, \toolname could only reproduce one bug.
+At least, it reached the changed code in half of the commits and exposed a difference in one commit. \toolname consistently fails to generate an effective input in both scenarios for issues \#1305 and \#1381 of \poppler.
 While the generated input contains some related components required to test the commit, it does not satisfy the validity constraints required to successfully parse the input.
 For instance, \toolname can generate an input that already contains the key elements necessary for revealing the bug in Issue \#1305, including an annotation of type { \texttt{Highlight}} with an appearance stream and a { \texttt{Resources}} dictionary with an { \texttt{ExtGState}} entry.
 The failure to reach the commit occurs because Poppler strictly checks the existence of { \texttt{QuadPoints}} and { \texttt{Rect}} properties in the annotation object and exits early before reaching the changed code.
-If \toolname knew these validity constraints and added these specific elements, as we confirmed, the generated PDF input could have reached the commit and even demonstrated an output difference before and after the commit.
+If \toolname knew these validity constraints and added these specific elements, as we confirmed, the generated PDF input could have reached the commit and even demonstrated an output difference.